CKA Birla Group

+In the automotive sector, the group has been associated with manufacturing partnerships including a joint venture with Groupe PSA (later Stellantis) related to Citroën’s operations in India.

 As of 2024, it includes over 35,000 employees, 52 manufacturing facilities, and operations across five continents.
 In the fiscal year 2023, the company reported a total revenue of approximately US$3 billion.